jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_license.md

 ### Authorization string has expired

-If you see this message then the trial authorization for Spotlight Enterprise has expired.
+If you see this message then the trial authorization for Spotlight on SQL Server Enterprise has expired.
 If the trial date has not passed, check that the date on your system is set correctly.

 ### Invalid authorization string or site message